Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups

+\begin{rem} The systematic use of this notion of maximal grading in the case of Lie algebras can be found, for instance, in \cite{Fav}, where it is called ``system of weights".

-\begin{rem} When there is a definition of inner derivation (e.g., in Lie algebras), or inner automorphism (e.g., in associative algebras), a notion of (inner) Cartan grading can be defined in terms of inner derivations, or inner automorphisms.
+When there is a definition of inner derivation (e.g., in Lie algebras), or inner automorphism (e.g., in associative algebras), a notion of (inner) maximal grading can be defined in terms of inner derivations, or inner automorphisms.
+In the case of Lie algebras, it is known as the {\em Cartan grading}.
 We will not use this inner notion here. \end{rem}

-\begin{prop} Every grading on $\g$ is an algebra grading in $\Z^r$, and $\Z^r$ is generated by the weights.
+\begin{prop} Every $K$-maximal grading on $\g$ is an algebra grading in $\mathbf{Z}^r$, and for each such grading, $\mathbf{Z}^r$ is additively generated by the weights.